Exclusive: Enbridge seeking at least eight-year oil shipping commitments on Canada Mainline, worrying small producers

 The company declined, in an email, to confirm the minimum term it is seeking, saying it is commercially sensitive information.

-Locking shippers into long-term contracts offers Enbridge a chance to capitalise on delays to competitors’ plans to build pipelines, and secure future cash flow at a time when anxiety about market access is dominating headlines.
+Locking shippers into long-term contracts offers Enbridge a chance to capitalize on delays to competitors’ plans to build pipelines, and secure future cash flow at a time when anxiety about market access is dominating headlines.
 The Alberta government took the rare step in January of ordering oil production cuts to boost prices.

+Canada is the world’s fourth-largest crude producer but a shortage of pipeline capacity has contributed to an exodus of $20 billion in foreign capital from Alberta’s oil sands since 2017.

-Enbridge has said plans to contract out Mainline space long-term will increase its efficiency, but small producers fear being out-bid by oil sands majors such as Canadian Natural Resources Ltd and Suncor Energy Inc.
+Under the proposed Mainline changes, producers fear being out-bid by oil sands majors such as Canadian Natural Resources Ltd and Suncor Energy Inc.

 “If there is lack of pipe capacity, obviously the pipelines are in control and can dictate terms,” said Chief Executive Rob Morgan of Cona Resources Ltd, which produces up to 15,000 barrels of oil equivalent per day in Saskatchewan.